Efficient posterior sampling for Bayesian Poisson regression: Numerical illustrations

 \subsection{Spike train data}

-Herein, we illustrate the proposed sampling method on data of brain activity in mice in response to visual stimulation.
+Herein, we illustrate the proposed sampling method on spike train data, which describe the neurons' activity in response to stimulation.
 This type of data is relatively new, and it arises from the observation of brain activity through the technique of calcium imaging.
-The novelty of this technique is that it allows to analyze the brain activity at a neuronal level, and it allows to study the associations between a stimulus and the cells' response.
-The data set was generated using a small subset of data from the Allen Brain Observatory~\citep{allen}, which is an extensive survey of the physiological activity of neurons in the mouse visual cortex.
-In the original data set, for each neuron the fluorescent calcium traces are recorded, which is a proxy of the neuronal activity, under different experimental conditions.
-From these traces, it is of interest to detect and analyze the activations of neurons, which correspond to transient spikes of the intracellular calcium level.
-We applied the method reported by~\citet{jewell2019} as described in~\citet{vries2020} to extract and count the activations of each neuron, to understand how they are affected by the experimental conditions and the location of the neurons in the brain.
-In the context of neural studies, this approach is usually referred to as ``encoding models'', as the interest is to predict the activity of a population of neurons in response to a given visual stimulus and other experimental conditions. \citet{paninski2007} reviewed some methods commonly employed in encoding problems.
+Thanks to this technique, it is possible to investigate the association between a set of external conditions and the neurons' response.
+The data set was generated using a small subset of the the Allen Brain Observatory~\citep{allen}, which is a survey of the activity of neurons in mice in response to visual stimulation.
+Specifically, we applied the deconvolution method of \citet{jewell2019} as described in~\citet{vries2020} to count the activations of each neuron, to analyze how they are affected by the experimental conditions and other covariates available from the study.

+In the context of neural studies, this approach is usually referred to as ``encoding models'', as the interest is to predict the activity of a population of neurons in response to a given stimulus and other experimental conditions. \citet{paninski2007} reviewed some methods commonly employed in encoding problems.
 Generalized linear models, which are flexible and yet interpretable, are one of the fundamental tools for investigating the response of neurons to external factors.
 In particular, the authors assert that assuming a Poisson distribution is a plausible assumption to model spike counts; hence, we regressed the estimated number of neurons’ activation on several continuous and categorical covariates available from the study.

 The covariates are the depth of the neuron, the area of the visual cortex where the neuron is located (factor with 6 levels), the cre transgenic mouse line (factor with 13 levels), and the type of visual stimulation (factor with 4 levels).
 The depth of the neurons is discretized to 22 levels, ranging from 175 to 625 microns, thus, we could obtain a data set having a full factorial design with 5 replications for each available covariate combination.
 Moreover, we included a quadratic term of the depth to improve the fitting.
 The obtained data set is made of 920 observations on 23 variables.